3 Steps to Help You Get Into Your Dream University

 Don’t wait until the last minute

-Tip: It’s extremely useful to find a college’s “mission statement” to see whether your personality and extracurricular activities match the qualities that a school is looking for, which gives you a better chance to be admitted if you see yourself as a fit.
+Tip: It’s extremely useful to find a college’s “mission statement” to see whether your personality and extracurricular activities match the qualities that a school is looking for, which gives you a better chance of being admitted if you see yourself as a fit.

 2. Demonstrate your interest

-When people talk about demonstrated interest, the ultimate question comes down to: how do I demonstrate my interest in a school?
-Although not all colleges (especially top-tier universities) track demonstrated interest, it’s always best to show your passion toward the institutions you’re applying to.
+When people talk about demonstrated interest, the ultimate question comes down to: How do I demonstrate my interest in a school?
+Although not all colleges track demonstrated interest (especially top-tier universities), it’s always best to show your passion toward the institutions you’re applying to.
 Demonstrated interest further gives you the motivation to research more about the college itself.
-You can do this by signing up for the college’s email list, attending information sessions or college tours (with the pandemic, virtual tours and sessions are extremely accessible to all students across the world), or even contacting your regional admission officer.
+You can do this by signing up for the school's email list, attending information sessions or college tours (virtual tours and sessions are extremely accessible to all students around the world), or even contacting your regional admission officer.
 Reach out to them if you have questions, but never bombard them with easy questions that can be answered with an online search.

 Write great supplemental essays